Mikele02171/Main-Stuff/README.md

 IBM Data Analyst Professional (Completed) <br/>
 Machine Learning Specialisation from DeepLearning.Ai and Stanford Online (Completed) <br/>
 Mathematics for Data Science and Machine Learning from DeepLearning.Ai (Completed) <br/>
-CS50x Introduction to Computer Science HarvardX and EdX (In Progress) <br/>
+CS50x Introduction to Computer Science HarvardX and EdX 2024(On Hold) NOTE: Might redo the course for the 2024 Edition CONTENT MAY CHANGE <br/>
 Microsoft 365 Specialisation Coursera (In Progress) <br/>

 DataCamp: <br/>